-Giant Joro spiders could take over East Coast, scientists warn
+Giant Joro spiders could take over east coast, scientists warn

-Giant Joro spiders wreaking havoc in Georgia could take over East Coast, scientists warn
+Giant parachuting Joro spiders wreaking havoc in Georgia could take over east coast, scientists warn

 ‘This is wonderful.
 This is exciting.
 Spiders are our friends,’ Nancy Hinkle, an entomologist at the University of Georgia, said